AFIT-R/DecisionAnalysis/cran-comments.md

 R CMD check results
 -------------------

-There were no ERRORs or WARNINGs.
+There were no NOTES, ERRORs or WARNINGs.

-There were 2 NOTEs:

--   File 'DecisionAnalysis/libs/x64/DecisionAnalysis.dll': Found no calls to: 'R\_registerRoutines', 'R\_useDynamicSymbols'

-Users reported that this is a false positive when using devtools::check() in Rstudio.

--   Possibly mis-spelled words in DESCRIPTION: MAVF (25:15, 26:73, 27:45) SAVF (22:62, 23:84) SAVFs (26:29)

-These are acronyms and are defined in the description.

 Downstream dependencies
 -----------------------